ZmnSCPxj-jr/sidepool/doc/02-transactions.md

 field itself) are all 1s.

-For example, to determine if the Third update transaction must be recreated, we should check if bits 4, 3, 2, 1, 0 are all 1s.
+For example, to determine if the Third update transaction must be recreated, we should check the current pool update counter if bits 4, 3, 2, 1, 0 are all 1s, as those bits are to the right of the bit field of the Third update transaction.
-This is because once we add 1 to the counter, a carry of 1 will propagate all the way to bit 5.
+This is because once we add 1 to the counter, a carry of 1 will propagate all the way to bit 5, causing the Third update transaction to change.

 Since the current pool update counter at the start of the Expansion Phase must be odd, the lowest bit, bit 0, is always 1,